Knawk/mc-MiniPracticeKit/README.md

 MiniPracticeKit (MPK) is a versatile Minecraft speedrunning practice kit that fits in a single command block.
 You can use it to:

+- set your inventory (set items, random items, or a mix of both)
-- set your inventory/gamemode/difficulty
+- set your gamemode and difficulty
 - teleport to the Nether/End
 - teleport to terrain near Nether structures
 - teleport directly to the stronghold starter staircase
-- teleport to good blind travel coordinates
+- teleport to good blind travel coordinates (and optionally build a portal and/or go through to the Overworld)
 - locate structures (bastion, fortress, buried treasure, shipwreck, monument)
 - run your own commands on-demand (for example, to force the dragon to perch)